-Oura Ring vs WHOOP vs Ultrahuman: 60-Day Comparison
+Oura Ring vs WHOOP vs Ultrahuman: Honest Comparison

-We wore all three wearables simultaneously for 60 days.
-Here is how Oura Ring Gen 3, WHOOP 4.0, and Ultrahuman Ring AIR compare for sleep, HRV, and daily tracking.
+How Oura Ring Gen 3, WHOOP 4.0, and Ultrahuman Ring AIR compare for sleep, HRV, and daily tracking — by measurement method and published validation evidence.

 March 25, 2025 · Our methodology